 The Supervisor Cluster is the management plane for Tanzu Kubernetes clusters provisioned by the Tanzu Kubernetes Grid Service.
-The tenancy model is enforced using a Supervisor Namespace where Tanzu Kubernetes clusters reside.
+The tenancy model is enforced using a vSphere Namespace where Tanzu Kubernetes clusters reside.

 The Supervisor Cluster provides the management layer on which Tanzu Kubernetes clusters are built.
 The Tanzu Kubernetes Grid Service is a custom controller manager with a set of controllers that is part of the Supervisor Cluster.
 The purpose of the Tanzu Kubernetes Grid Service is to provision Tanzu Kubernetes clusters.

 While there is a one-to-one relationship between the Supervisor Cluster and the vSphere cluster, there is a one-to-many relationship between the Supervisor Cluster and Tanzu Kubernetes clusters.
 You can provision multiple Tanzu Kubernetes clusters within a single Supervisor Cluster.
 The workload management functionality provided by the Supervisor Cluster gives you control over the cluster configuration and lifecycle, while allowing you to maintain concurrency with upstream Kubernetes.